 In the early 1700’s Richard Aldworth V married the daughter of the rich and influential Richard Neville of Billingbear, and it is through this linage that his grandson inherited the title Lord Braybrooke.
 Stanlake house and estate continued to grow and flourish in the hands of the Aldworth-Neville family and was passed from generation to generation.
 Richard Aldworth-Neville, the third Lord Braybrooke, was born at Stanlake and is the well known editor of Samuel Pepy’s Diary.
 He died childless, and the manor passed successively to his brothers until the end of the 18th century.

 From the 19th century to present day

 During the early 1800’s Stanlake Park became the seat of Rev. Sir.
 Nathaniel Duckenfield, who had been vicar of St.Martin in the Field.
 At some point, the estate enjoyed a visit from George III which was recounted in great detail by the vicar of Hurst many years later.

 The Estate was bought in 1847 by George Barker, a likely descendant from the Barkers of Hurst Lodge, and stayed in the Barker family until 1951.

-We also make wine for many other English vineyards, and the success of both our own wine and the wine made for others has led Stanlake Park to become one of the largest wine makers in the county.
+The success of both our own wine and the wine made for other regional vineyards has led Stanlake Park Wine Estate to become one of the largest and best-known wine makers in Berkshire.

 With thanks to Tim Capon for the sections on the history of Stanlake Park